zenml-io/zenml-projects/zen-news-summarization/README.md

 The **ZenNews** project is designed as a
 [PyPI package](https://pypi.org/project/zennews/)
-that you can install it through `pip`:
+that you can install through `pip`:

 ```bash
 pip install zennews